SolarLune/tetraterm/readme.md

   - [x] Cloning objects from other scenes in the library
 - [x] Option to toggle debug drawing from terminal (1 key, by default)
 - [ ] Ability to create a blank node for hierarchy-altering purposes
+- [ ] Ability to track a node to always display its properties in another pane (underneath the existing Node Properties pane?)
 - Flags
   - [x] Flag to change port
   - [x] Flag to change host